mrvictory1/macbookair72-linux/README.md

   * Blacklist kernel module b43
   * Use kernel parameters `i915.enable_dc=4 i915.enable_psr=2 acpi_osi=!Darwin`.
-  * Use powertop, turn on every power saving option in "Tunables" tab, turn off WakeUp for everything. acpi_osi=!Darwin reduces power usage by 1-1.2W, blacklisting b43 reduces by 1-2W, powertop tweaks reduce usage by 0.4-0.5W. i915 parameters are there to enable aggressive power saving, they may or may not have an effect.
-These modifications are not enough to bring Linux on par with macOS but help with bridging the gap.
+  * Use powertop, turn on every power saving option in "Tunables" tab, turn off WakeUp for everything.

+acpi_osi=!Darwin reduces power usage by 1-1.5W, blacklisting b43 reduces by 1-2W, powertop tweaks reduce usage by 0.4-0.5W. i915 parameters are there to enable aggressive power saving, they may or may not have an effect.
+These modifications are not enough to bring Linux battery life on par with macOS but help with bridging the gap.